Zinc Sources and Functions

 (6) Reproductive health, including sperm production and fetal health

-(7) Healing and immune function
+(7) Healing and immune function is responsible for the recent interest in this mineral.

 (8) Learning ability and performance in school